ostracod/wheatsystem-spec/README.md

 * `definition`: Provides classes for error, instruction, and function definitions.
 * `member`: Provides classes for arguments of instructions and functions.
 * `dataType`: Provides classes to specify data types of arguments.
+* `lineConverter`: Provides classes to convert specification lines to HTML.

 ## Usage